naoned-makers/lea-admin/README.md

-# im-admin
+# lea-admin
-im launcher and supervisor with admin and simulation ihm
+lea launcher and supervisor with admin and simulation ihm

 **Install**